congcoi123/congcoi123.github.io/index.markdown

 ---
 {% include feature_row %}

-I speak English (upper intermediate), Japanese (intermediate), German (intermediate), Vietnamese (native).
+I speak English (upper intermediate), Japanese (intermediate), German (intermediate), and Vietnamese (native).
 Feel free to contact me if you have any questions/remarks!

 Best Regards,